MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-overview.md

 # Microsoft Power Platform Integration with [!INCLUDE[prodshort](../developer/includes/prodshort.md)]

 > [!IMPORTANT]
-> This functionality requires version 10.0.12 for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] apps, while service update 189 is required for Common Data Service.
+> This functionality requires version 17 for [!INCLUDE[prodshort](../developer/includes/prodshort.md)], while service update 189 is required for Common Data Service.
 The release information for Common Data Service is published on the [latest version availability page](https://docs.microsoft.com/business-applications-release-notes/dynamics/released-versions/dynamics-365ce#all-version-availability).

-[!INCLUDE[prodshort](../developer/includes/prodshort.md)] is a virtual data source in Common Data Service, and enables full create, read, update, delete (CRUD) operations from Common Data Service and Microsoft Power Platform.
+[!INCLUDE[prodshort](../developer/includes/prodshort.md)] is a virtual data source in Common Data Service, and enables create, read, update, delete (CRUD) operations from Common Data Service and Microsoft Power Platform.
 By definition, the data for virtual entities does not reside in Common Data Service.
 Instead, it continues to reside in Dynamcis 365 Business Central.
-To enable CRUD operations on [!INCLUDE[prodshort](../developer/includes/prodshort.md)] entities from Common Data Service, entities must be made available as virtual entities in Common Data Service.
-The allows CRUD operations to be performed, from Common Data Service and Microsoft Power Platform, on data that resides in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] apps.
+To enable operations on [!INCLUDE[prodshort](../developer/includes/prodshort.md)] entities in Common Data Service, entities must be made available as virtual entities in Common Data Service.

 ## Prerequisite reading

-To understand the architecture of virtual entities for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] apps, you must understand how Common Data Service and virtual entities work.
+To work with [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entities, you must understand how Common Data Service and virtual entities work.
 Therefore, the following documentation is a prerequisite:

 - [What is Common Data Service?](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-intro)
 - [Entity overview](https://docs.microsoft.com/powerapps/maker/common-data-service/entity-overview)